 Further, 5G network investments are expected cost over $1 trillion in the next 5 years.
 CSPs must prepare to make bold structural moves to find opportunities to grow.

-For CSPs that are ready, this is a strategic split into two free-standing businesses: one that operates the network (NetCo) and one that is a customer-facing entity (ServCo).
+For CSPs that are ready, this involves splitting the organisation into two separate businesses, one focused on operating the network (NetCo) and one focused on serving customers (ServCo).

 The stand-alone NetCo is easier to operate, has its own revenue stream and is attractive to investors.
 It also provides new monetization opportunities with the potential for wider market access, space leasing and 5G mesh network expansion.